PeuTit/budget_planner/readme.md

 # Budget Planner

 A CLI tool to split a year into budget month.
-It makes personnal budgeting a breeze.
+It makes personal budgeting a breeze.

 ## How to use